JOJ0/synadm/README.md

 - an admin-enabled user on the instance
 - the admin user's access token

 `synadm` is designed to run either directly on the host running the Synapse instance or on a remote machine able to access Synapse's API port.
-Synapse's default admin API endpoint address usually is http://localhost:8008/_synapse/admin or https://localhost:8448/_synapse/admin.
+Synapse's default Admin API endpoint address usually is http://localhost:8008/_synapse/admin or https://localhost:8448/_synapse/admin.